 Music and Drama play an integral role in Pre-Prep and all boys perform in annual productions.
 A variety of after-school clubs are available to boys from the Summer Term in Reception upwards.
 These include chess, singing, Art, Spanish and storytelling.
 There is also a range of fun and educational school trips and all Pre-Prep boys enjoy Outdoor Learning sessions.

 Research surrounding early boys’ development shows the vital importance of both daily movement and the growth of creativity and enquiry skills.
 Our timetable is based around these important key developments.
 Throughout their time at The Beacon, our boy-centred learning motivates all our boys to learn with enthusiasm and achieve with confidence.

 At The Beacon, we are passionate about the value of oral storytelling in helping to develop our boys’ confidence, creativity and key literacy skills.
 We have worked closely with The Story Museum in Oxford to form an anthology of oral stories, which include The Little Red Hen and The Thick, Fat Pancake.
-As a key part of our Pre-Prep Curriculum each half term, every Class Teacher, from Reception to Year 2, will share a story orally with their class.
+As a key part of our Pre-Prep Curriculum each half term, every Class Teacher, from Nursery to Year 2, will share a story orally with their class.